 * AdaptationDisplacement: Everybody knows about the 1959 movie, few have read, or even heard about the book, nor are they aware of the previous film adaptations.

 ** True for modern audiences and readers.
-Although to be fair, it is the best-selling novel of the nineteenth century, and it was second only to the Bible as the best-selling book in America until ''Literature/GoneWithTheWind'' was published over fifty years later.
+Although to be fair, it is the best-selling novel of the nineteenth century, and it was second only to, ironically enough, the ''Bible'' itself as the best-selling book in America until ''Literature/GoneWithTheWind'' was published over fifty years later.

 * SugarWiki/AwesomeMusic: '''Music/MiklosRozsa''' for the win. '''Big''' Fucking Movie gets '''Big''' Fucking [[http://www.youtube.com/watch?v=YaqlY8_4T90 Score.]]

-** For the 1959 film Charlton Heston as Judah Ben-Hur (A rare occasion where the lead is one of these), Andre Morell as Sextus, Richard Hale as Gaspar, Duncan Lamont as Marius and Laurence Payne as Joseph.
+* EnsembleDarkhorse: For the 1959 film, Andre Morell as Sextus, Richard Hale as Gaspar, Duncan Lamont as Marius and Laurence Payne as Joseph.

 ** There seemes to be a little something between Messala and his henchman Drusus.
 Watch Drusus when Messala gets trampled in the race.